 Cryptocurrency as an asset class has many investment characteristics that contrast sharply with the investment characteristics of real estate.
 The contrasts of these two asset classes, when paired together, can provide unique benefits to investors.

-Real estate brings key advantages in cash flow and stability, why cryptocurrencies can provide faster transaction times and lower entry costs.
+Real estate brings key advantages in cash flow and stability, while cryptocurrencies can provide faster transaction times and lower entry costs.

 Here’s how else crypto generally compares to real estate: